-- Less stuff: One of the reasons we accumulate a lot of stuff while we’re on this planet is inspired by our ambition to make others like us – except the fact that we also need more stuff for our survival.
+Less stuff: One of the reasons we accumulate a lot of stuff while we’re on this planet is inspired by our ambition to make others like us – except the fact that we also need more stuff for our survival.
 We buy a tons of stuff so we can impress others.
 In reality, no one cares about you and doesn’t give a damn.
 Once you understand this you will remove the things you don’t need.
-The things
+The things taking from your space.

 And these are only part of the benefits.
 Once you understand what is important you will also walk away from the things that aren’t important and don’t add any real value to your life.